OSGeo/grass/doc/howto_release.md

 Now you can rebase updates from the remote your local branch.
-Above, you confirmed you have no local commits, so this should happen without rebasing any local commits, i.e., it should just add the new commits.
+Above, you confirmed you have no local commits, so this should happen without rebasing any local commits, i.e., it should just add the new commits:

 ```bash
 git rebase upstream/releasebranch_8_4